Reikaa/Recursive-Neural-Network-Java/README.md

 ### Contribution guidelines ###

-Add your name to the contributors list if you do the following:
+Add your name to the contributors list if you do one of the following:

 * If you fix errors or bug that affect accuracy or performance.
 * Add another example such as create RNTN etc.